Pagani Huayra Roadster Arrives with 764 Horsepower | Automobile Magazine

 “If we think of the Huayra Coupe as a personification of elegance and timeless lines, the Huayra Roadster was to be the rebellious sister, shapely and beautiful, but with a sharp edge for those who are careless,” said a poetic Pagani.

-The Huyara roadster gets an aggressive grille, wider wheel arches, roll bars, a light carbon hard top with a glass divider, and a soft fabric roof that can be installed quickly.
+The Huayra roadster gets an aggressive grille, wider wheel arches, roll bars, a light carbon and glass hard top, and a soft fabric roof that can be installed quickly.

 Its suspension system was designed specifically for the roadster and features a lightweight aluminum alloy, called HiForg.